ngfuong/xiaomi-flashing/README.md

 # xiaomi-flashing
-A basic flashing guide that every Xiaomi developer wannabe needs.
+A basic flashing guide that one needs to read before trifling with ROOTING/flashing Xiaomi's ROMs.

 ## Official Stock ROM
 * Stock ROMs of every models are available on <a href="https://c.mi.com/global/miuidownload/index">Miui Official ROM Site</a>.
 I repeat.
 EVERY.